Thankfully, it looks like the light at the end of the tunnel is now in sight for Team businesses as restrictions are set to lift soon in many places.

 It Starts With Your Team

 Let’s say you get the green light to open.
-You’re super excited and can’t wait to tell your patients your door is open, but first you need to communicate with your team about what day to be back at work.
+You’re super excited to tell your patients your door is open, but first you need a team meeting about what day to be back at work.
 Before you rush to tell your team when to report to your office for duty, take some time to really look through your team’s eyes at the current situation.
-Your team needs to know that you are committed to their safety, and you will need to think through how you communicate with them.
+Your team needs to know that you are committed to their safety.
+So, you will need to think through how you communicate with them.

 What are your team members thinking about?
 What are their priority concerns?
 And what steps have you taken to ensure their safety when they do come back to work?